candicebasterfield/Machine-Learning-in-Business/README.md

 # Machine-Learning-in-Business
-Using machine learnign to look for a new well
+Using machine learning to look for a new well